-Step 3.
-Add the chocolate chips and raisins and process briefly to combine.
+Add the chocolate chips and raisins and process briefly to mix them into the dough.

-Quick Tip: To smooth and even our the bars, lightly wet your hands and rub them over the surface to smooth.
+Quick Tip: To smooth and even out the bars, lightly wet your hands and rub them over the surface to smooth.

-Place the entire pan in the freezer to firm then lift out the pan, slice and enjoy!
+Place the pan in the fridge or freezer for an hour or so to help the bars firm up, then lift them out of the pan, slice into squares and enjoy!

-- Dates: It’s important to use soft, moist dates in this recipe.
-Medjool and sayer dates are my favourite for this.
-If your dates are overly dry, pit them if they’re not already then place them in a bowl of hot water and soak for 15 minutes.
-Drain well then proceed with the recipe.
+- Dates: It’s important to use soft, moist dates to bind the bars together.
+If your dates are not soft or you’re unsure, pit them if they’re not already pitted and place them in a bowl of hot water.
+Soak for 10-15 minutes then drain well and proceed with the recipe.

 - Fridge: In a sealed container for up to 2 weeks.

 - Freezer (Recommended): In a sealed container or freezer-safe bag for up to 3 months.
 Enjoy straight from the freezer as they don’t freeze solid.

 - Room Temperature: If taking to-go, they’re okay at room temperature for 1-2 days but will get soft and mushy if they get too warm.
 Keep cool for best results.

 Did you try this recipe?
 I’d love to hear about it!
 Scroll down to the comment section to leave a star rating and review.